JialiZhang1016/Obesity/README.md

-# Obesity
+# Obesity dataset

-This is dataset analysis project for STAT 6545.
+This is data analysis project for STAT 6545.

-# description
+## 1. Problem background and importance

-# varibale
+## 2. Variables

-# Method
+## 3. Method